Witness

 If you are asked to provide a statement purely as a witness and you are sure that your conduct or practice is not being questioned, write the statement by following our guidance on statement writing and hand it in - we don't need to check it for you.

-If you are called as a witness for a disciplinary hearing you should familiarise yourself with your employer’s disciplinary policy and can seek support from the human resources department at your workplace.
+If you are called as a witness for a disciplinary hearing you should familiarise yourself with your employer’s disciplinary policy and you can seek support from the human resources department at your workplace.
 Understandably, you may feel you do not want to attend, however, it is generally implied in your contract of employment that you should comply with internal investigations or hearings.
 If you are a registrant, the NMC Code requires you to cooperate with internal (and external) investigations too.

-If you are concerned that being a witness in the hearing could compromise your position or result in action being taken against you, please contact us
+If you are concerned that being a witness in the hearing could compromise your position, or result in action being taken against you, please contact us.

 Witness statements